Topiramate is used to treat epilepsy and to prevent migraine headaches. Find out how to take it safely and possible side

 - Keep taking topiramate every day.
 It may take a few weeks before you notice the full benefits of topiramate.
-Do not stop taking topiramate suddenly; speak to your doctor or nurse before stopping because it can cause seizures if you stop taking it suddenly.
+Don't stop taking topiramate suddenly; talk to your healthcare provider before stopping because it can cause seizures if you stop taking it suddenly.

 Things to consider before starting topiramate